Neil M. Westaway

 Westaway began his career as a Cub Scout in Australia.
-As an adult leader, he became the Victoria State commissioner, the 16th World Scout Jamboree Camp Chief, and is currently a member of the World Scout Foundation.
+As an adult leader, he became the Victoria state commissioner, the 16th World Scout Jamboree camp chief, and is currently a member of the World Scout Foundation.

-In October 1999, Westaway was awarded the 281st Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting, from King Carl XVI Gustaf of Sweden.
+In October 1999, WOSM awarded Westaway its 281st Bronze Wolf Award for exceptional services to world Scouting.

-Westaway has worked for the Deloitte consulting firm.
+Westaway worked for the Deloitte consulting firm.

-Westaway was appointed an Officer of the Order of Australia (AO) in the 2019 Queen's Birthday Honours for "distinguished service to youth through Scouts at the national and international level, and to the community of Victoria".
+Westaway was appointed an Officer of the Order of Australia (AO) in the 2019 Queen's birthday honours for "distinguished service to youth through Scouts at the national and international level, and to the community of Victoria".